markdumay/ghost-backend/README.md

 ## About
 [Ghost][ghost_info] is a popular open source Content Management System (CMS) based on Node.js.
 It was founded in 2013 and has seen more than 2 million installs to date.
 The team behind Ghost offers a managed service that gets you started in minutes.
-However, in this tutorial we will be looking into self-hosting Ghost as a back-end service on a Virtual Private Server (VPS).
+However, in this guide we will be looking into self-hosting Ghost as a back-end service on a Virtual Private Server (VPS).
 The final configuration aims to be both secure and scaleable.

 <!-- TODO: add tutorial deep-link
 Detailed background information is available on the author's [personal blog][blog].